From Seven Corners Poetry (7C)

 his good heart’s hinge.
 Sad, sad.

-No one can sleep with it.
+No one can sleep with him.
 The world

 is all checked cotton and charm bracelets now.